meghnaaallam/webapp/README.md

 # Cloud Native Webapp - CSYE 6225

 ## About
-RESTful Backend API for an **Assignment Submission Portal** using Node.js, Express, Sequelize and Postgres Database to perform CRUD operations.
+RESTful Backend API for an **Assignment Submission Portal** using Node.js, Express, and Sequelize to perform CRUD operations.

 - The app creates users from ```./opt/users.csv``` file.
 Every user has an email and password as their credentials.
 Authorization is done using Base64